broeker/spacebook/README.md

 ## 🤠 Whoa, slow down Tex!

 What even is this?
-Spacebooks are created using:
+Spacebooks is a simple website generator that will help you create your own project just like this one using:

 * [Eleventy](https://www.11ty.io) a super fast Node-based static site generator that stays out of your way and lets you ship only what you want to ship 🚀
 * [Tailwind 2.0](https://tailwindcss.com/) a brilliant and tiny utility-first CSS framework ([Tailwind Typography](https://tailwindcss.com/docs/typography-plugin) included) 🎨